Wonkun-Chen/Multi_threading-Network/README.md

 "python pre.py", the dataset shoule be placed at /root/data/.

-Sebment the tumor(for test/val):
+How to segment the tumor(for test/val):
 "python segment.py"
 ![tumor](https://user-images.githubusercontent.com/63543796/163986166-72439f92-a208-490b-b6b3-2055b40c1d5f.jpg)
 (A) Flair, T1, T1ce and T2, (B) Ground Truth, (C) Baseline and (D) MTDC-Net.

-Vaildation:
+How to vaildation:
 Upload the segment file to https://ipp.cbica.upenn.edu/#BraTS18eval_validationPhase, please register first.